bitmovin/bitmovin-player-ui/README.md

   * `gulp lint` to lint TypeScript and SASS files
   * `gulp build-prod` to build project with minified files into `dist` directory

 To just take a look at the project, also run `gulp serve`.
-For changes, check our [change log](CHANGELOG.md).
+For changes, check our [CHANGELOG](CHANGELOG.md).

+## Contributing

+This project applies the GitFlow branching model.
+Please submit bugfix pull requests against the `master` branch if they concern the current release, else against the `develop` branch.
+Feature branches always go against the `develop` branch.

+Before creating a pull request, please
+ * add an appropriate entry to the [CHANGELOG](CHANGELOG.md)
+ * make sure that `gulp lint` is free of warnings and errors
+ * make sure your branch is free of merge conflicts

 ## Introduction